Psoriasis Treatment Boulder

-Psoriasis is an unpredictable and irritating skin disorder that baffles scientists and researchers around the globe.
-Why?
-The skin cells in psoriasis can multiply up to 10 times faster than normal, healthy skin cells.
+Psoriasis is a chronic skin condition that is unpredictable and leaves skin irritated.
+This skin disorder baffles scientists and researchers around the globe because skin cells in psoriasis can multiply up to 10 times faster than normal, healthy skin cells.
 While the skin cells of psoriasis multiply, the underlying cells begin to die.
 Their sheer volume is what causes the red plaques covered with white scales.

-Psoriasis has been seen on both adults and children and typically occurs on the elbows, scalp and knees.
-However, it is not unheard of to see psoriasis affect the palms, soles of the feet and torso.
-Depending on the type of psoriasis you have (plaque, guttate, inverse, pustular or erythrodermic), will determine the types of symptoms you experience.
-Nonetheless, plaque psoriasis is the most common.
+Psoriasis has been seen on both adults and children and typically occurs on the elbows, scalp, and knees.
+However, it is not unheard of to see psoriasis affect the palms, soles of the feet, and torso.
+There are many different types of psoriasis and depending on which you have, you will experience different symptoms.
+Plaque psoriasis is the most common type.

 - Plaques of crust or scales on the scalp.

 Psoriasis patches can vary from small spots, similar to dandruff, to more severe cases, in which plaques can grow and merge into one another, covering larger areas of the body.
 Most psoriasis types go through cycles.
 Flare-ups can occur for a few weeks or months, but then subside for a while or completely go into remission